co0p/sparkle-frontend/README.md

 # sparkle

  ~many sparks can light up the world~

 ## development

-We are in js world so let's use a new package manager:
+We are in js world so let's download the internet:

-    npm install -g yarn
+    npm install

-Install the dependencies the new yarn / facebook way:

-    yarn

 Run the webpack server:

     npm start

 ## deployment

 We use heroku for serving the files.
 Add the following remote:

-    heroku git:remote -a sparkleio
+    heroku git:remote -a sparkleio-frontend

 First build the prod bundle

     npm run build:prod

 Then upload the slug:

     heroku static:deploy